John Clague Joughin

 M, #52977, b.
 12 April 1902, d.
 20 February 1964

-Sir William Campbell Mitchell-Cotts, 2nd Bt. was born on 12 April 1902.1 He is the son of Sir William Dingwall Mitchell Cotts, 1st Bt. and Agnes Nivison Sloane.2 He married Princess Hélène Marie de la Trémoïlle, daughter of Louis Charles Marie de la Trémoïlle, 11th Duc de la Trémoïlle, on 20 December 1934.1 He and Princess Hélène Marie de la Trémoïlle were divorced in 1939.1 He died on 20 February 1964 at age 61, without issue.1
+Sir William Campbell Mitchell-Cotts, 2nd Bt. was born on 12 April 1902.1 He was the son of Sir William Dingwall Mitchell Cotts, 1st Bt. and Agnes Nivison Sloane.2 He married Princess Hélène Marie de la Trémoïlle, daughter of Louis Charles Marie de la Trémoïlle, 11th Duc de la Trémoïlle, on 20 December 1934.1 He and Princess Hélène Marie de la Trémoïlle were divorced in 1939.1 He died on 20 February 1964 at age 61, without issue.1

 Citations